Skip to main content

 - scholarships are paid out later

-- Some visas require a certain amount of money in your bank account (e.g. Canada...) >> see the website of the embassy of the target country.
+- to obtain certain visas, you need to have a certain amount of money available in your bank account (e.g. Canada...) >> see the website of the embassy of the target country.

 The MESRI AMI grant can be combined with the Erasmus+ grant and the PMS grant.

-The Erasmus+ and PMS grants can be combined up to a maximum of 700 euros per month.
+Erasmus+ and PMS grants can be combined up to a maximum of 700 euros per month.

 • Is there a network of former mobility students in my target destination?